Tributum: Senate and decree

-The introduction and the enforcement oftributum relied on decisions made by the Senate.
+The introduction and the enforcement of tributum relied on decisions made by the Senate.
 Unlike other Roman taxes, tributum was not established under a binding law but required a senatorial decree to be enforced.
 Throughout the history of the tax, it had been opposed by plebeians, and incited by tribunes, yet it was the authority of the Senate which saw it enforced, repaid when circumstances changed, and determined depending on the number of soldiers deployed and the material goods they demanded.

-Assessment of wealth

 Collection

-Tributum was not technically a tax in the true senseand was seen as a loan that must be paid by the adsidui to fund Rome's military expansion.
+Tributum was not technically a tax in the true sense and was seen as a loan that must be paid by the adsidui to fund Rome's military expansion.
 The assidui were Roman citizens who were eligible for military servicebecause of their wealth but were not conscripted to serve in any particular year.
 The loan was not usually expected to be repaid, but there were instances of reimbursement after victories, as was the case following the defeat of the Samnites around 293 BCE.
 The tributum was paid proportionate to an individual's wealth established by their census group.
 It was not a flat rate of taxation but was instead determined by Rome's annual military needs.
 Some years' estimated military costs could be higher than others based on what military operations were to be undertaken in that given year, therefore a fluctuating rate of taxation was needed.
 This cost would have been divided by the total wealth of the adsidui to establish a rate of taxation for that year.
 This rate was multiplied by the wealth of each adsiduus to establish the amount of tributum owed by each group respectively.
 There is little evidence as to who physically collected tributum, but it is believed that the tribuni aerarii were responsible for its collection.
 Recent attempts to reconstruct the tributum owed in a particular year have been met with difficulty because of the impossibility of accurately calculating the estimated military expenditure for that year, as the cost of the logistical aspects of warfare are too difficult to ascertain.